 All are welcome to take a full and active part in our worship and Church services throughout the Chaplaincy, even if you are not a member of the Church of England or an Anglican Church elsewhere in the world.
 The spiritual path that has led you here is one that we value.
 If you feel it is the right thing to do, then you are most welcome to receive Holy Communion in any of our Eucharistic services too.
 St Mark’s offers a number of additional services to mark the important moments in our lives.

-Normally, in the Anglican tradition, people are Baptised as infants, but the Sacrament can be received at any age.
-If an adult is being Baptised, it is usual for this to be done at the same time as being ‘Confirmed’ by the Bishop.
+Normally, in the Anglican tradition, people are baptised as infants, but the Sacrament can be received at any age.
+If an adult is being baptised, it is usual for this to be done at the same time as being ‘confirmed’ by the Bishop.
 This is because the individual is mature enough in faith to make the commitments personally that would have been made on their behalf by their godparents as an infant.

 Confirmation is a big personal step in life.
-In the Anglican tradition – as all other Churches – there comes a point in life when we are mature enough in faith and understanding, to be able to make a commitment to Christ on our own behalf.
-No one is born a Christian, at least in an earthly sense, but choose to be).
-We choose to commit our lives to Christ, to follow Him and receive from Him.
-That Grace is celebrated through the service of Confirmation and this is normally conducted by a Bishop of the Church.
+In the Anglican tradition – as in all other Churches – there comes a point in life when we are mature enough in faith and understanding, to be able to make a commitment to Christ on our own behalf.
+No one is born a Christian, at least in an earthly sense, but individuals choose to commit their lives to Christ and to follow Him.
+That grace is celebrated through the service of confirmation and is conducted by a Bishop of the Church.

 Funerals and Memorial Services

 ‘In the midst of life, we are in death, O Lord’ as the Psalmist sings.
 Funerals and memorial services provide the opportunity for us to grieve for those we have loved, but most of all to give thanks and praise to God for those whom we no longer see.